What Are Dual Tower Regenerative Desiccant Air Dryers?

 Because the water vapor concentration of this expanded or purge air is less than the water vapor concentration in the pores of the desiccant, water vapor moves from the desiccant back into the purge air stream.
 The purge air stream then carries the desorbed water out of the dryer.

 Pressure swing dryers are often called heaterless or heatless dryers because no outside heat is added for the regeneration of the desiccant.

-The standard cycle time for a heaterless air dryer is 10 minutes, for a -40° F, dewpoint.
-(Other variations exist for varied dewpoints)
+The standard cycle time for a pressure swing air dryer is 10 minutes for a -40° F dewpoint.
+(Other variations exist for varied dewpoints.)

 The main air stream enters tower A at the left inlet switching valve and is dried by the desiccant.
-The dry air is then directed by a system of check valves to the air outlet then directs the dry air.
+A system of check valves to the air outlet then directs the dry air.